Henry Cowell: The Leipzig incident

-During his first tour in Europe, Cowell played at the famous Gewandhaus concert hall in Leipzig, Germany on October 15, 1923.
+During his first tour in Europe, Cowell played at the famous Gewandhaus in Leipzig, Germany, on October 15, 1923.
 He received a notoriously hostile reception during this concert, with some modern musicologists and historians referring to the event as a turning point in Cowell's performing career.
-As he progressed further into the concert, deliberately saving the loudest and most provocative pieces for last, the audience's reception became more and more audibly hostile.
+As he progressed further into the concert, deliberately saving the loudest and most provocative pieces for last, the audience's reception became more and more audible.
 Gasps and screams were heard, and Cowell recalled hearing a man in the front rows threaten to physically remove him from the stage if he did not stop.
 While playing the fourth movement Antinomy (Note: Often misspelled in some articles and music programs as "Antimony".) from his Five Encores to Dynamic Motion, he later recalled:

 [...] the audience was yelling and stamping and clapping and hissing until I could hardly hear myself.
 They stood up during most of the performance and got as near to me and the piano as they could. [...]
 Some of those who disapproved of my methods were so excited that they almost threatened me with physical violence.
 Those who liked the music restrained them.